The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 Representative findings · anonymized

-What the diagnostic has already found inside real businesses.
+What we've already found inside real businesses.

 B2B services · $28M revenue Considering: $180K funnel rebuild